dlanza1/ExDeMon/README.md

 - New metrics can be defined.
 Mathematical operations can be applied.
 Value of new metrics can be computed by aggregating different incoming metrics.
 - Several monitors can be declared, each monitor can have a metric filter, a metric pre-analysis, a metric analysis and notificators.
+- Several metric sources can be declared.
-- Only a metric source, analysis result sink and notifications sink can be declared.
+- One analysis result sink and one notifications sink can be declared.
 They are shared by all monitors.
 - Components: properties source, metrics source, pre-analysis, analysis, analysis results sink, notificator and notification sink.
 They can be replaced.
 - Some built-in components: Kafka source, different pre-analysis and analysis, Elastic sink, notificators, ...
 - Metrics at different frequencies.